59 years ago.

 On publishing Peter Bell

-Every Man Jack: On writers & writing, Indie writing, politics, parenthood, running, being gay, grief management -- and just being human
+Every Man Jack: On writing, politics, parenthood, being gay, grief management (Who said anything about great art?).

 On publishing Peter Bell